timothyb0912/blog/_posts/2021-07-17-Question-the-Process.md

 However, the devil is (of course) in the details.
 It is as if I told you to go on a long trip, and
-I only told you the countries to go to, but no details of where to go in each country or how to move about within each country.
+I only told you the countries to go to, with no details of where to go in each country or how to move about within each country.

 This post will be different.